 As you do this, consider taking pictures of the following items, which feature the above information (if you’re unable to write it down):

 - Insurance cards

 - Vehicle identification numbers (VINs)

-- Vehicle licenses plates.
+- Vehicle licenses plates

-- Belligerent, angry or uncooperative.
+- Belligerent, angry, or uncooperative

-Step 3: Gather Evidence from the Accident Scene
+Step 3: Gather evidence.

 - Police officers

 Depending on the circumstances, part or full fault for a truck wreck could be placed on you if you apologize or admit fault, even accidentally, to one of the above parties.